-The Fish Sayyidieh is one of the most praised dishes in the Lebanese cuisine and is among the select “honoring dishes” in our culture.
+The Fish Sayyidieh is one of the most praised dishes in Lebanese cuisine and is among the select “honoring dishes” in our culture.
 The fish filet is marinated in a blend of multiple seasonings before being boiled.
 The rice is then cooked in the same liquid, hence the brownish color.

 #13 Samke Harra

 The Lebanese Samke Harra (Spicy Fish) comes in two different versions: the Beiruti and the Tripolitan.
-Both are also part of the selective “honoring dishes” in the Lebanese cuisine.
+Both are also part of the selective “honoring dishes” in Lebanese cuisine.

 The Tripolitan Samke Harra is made of fish bathed in a tahini sauce cooked with fried garlic and fresh cilantro and plenty of lemon juice.
 It is served topped with a generous layer of fried or toasted nuts (almonds, pine kernels, etc).

 The Beiruti Samke Harra is made of Cod fillets, spicy tomato sauce, peppers, and pine nuts.